cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ));
 ```

 The tiled copy function `make_tiled_copy` takes in the atom, the thread layout, and the values given to each thread.
 Our `Copy_Atom` is 128-bit wide chunk of 8 fp16 numbers, which is 8 values per thread.
 Given our row-major inputs, the output layout has to be: `Layout<Shape<_1, _8>>{}`.
-The layout is the thread layout, i.e. how you want to distribute your threads per tile.
+The layout is the *thread layout*, i.e. how you want to distribute your threads per tile.
 Assuming `kNThreads=128`, we have to give each thread a 128-bit chunk.
 The stride determines which 128-thread tile of memory comes next.
-The easiest strategy is to simply spread the tiles across along columns and then the rows, essentially filling it from the top like an upside-down cup.
+The easiest strategy is to simply spread the tiles across along columns and then the rows, essentially filling it from the top (see image below).

-Funnily enough, it gets slightly tricky here because of bank conflict optimization.
+> Funnily enough, this gets slightly tricky here because of bank conflict optimization.
 Dao uses the same tiled copy setup for Q, K, V despite them having slightly different dimensions.
 We'll revisit this when we talk about bank conflicts, but for now, assume our smem block is of shape `(_, kBlockKSmem)`, where `kBlockKSmem` is the column width for all 3 tensors.
 We can compute the layout as:

 ```cpp
 // pseudocode; assume static constexpr ints